kondokuro/PyMazeing/README.md

 #### wizard
 The functions in this module are named spells, used to create mazes and other structures.

-##### Maze,
+##### Conjure Maze,
 generates a single complete maze based on the following parameters
 - Number of halls, total amount of halls the maze will have
-- Number of portals, total entrances and exits the maze will have Max portals per hall, how many portals a hall in the maze can have Min hall length, used to define the smallest size of the many halls Max hall length, used to define the longest size of the many halls Summon Hall, brings forth the desired hall based on the following parameters Length, how many areas the hall will be divided into Number of portals, how many portals should the hall have Branching from, an area that will serve as the hall’s start point Existing halls, used to reference occupied coordinates so that the new hall does not collide with another
+- Number of portals, total entrances and exits the maze will have
+- Max portals per hall, how many portals a hall in the maze can have
+- Min hall length, used to define the smallest size of the many halls
+- Max hall length, used to define the longest size of the many halls

+##### Summon Hall,
+brings forth the desired hall based on the following parameters
+- Length, how many areas the hall will be divided into
+- Number of portals, how many portals should the hall have
+- Branching from, an area or cordinate that will serve as the hall’s start point
+- Existing halls, used to reference occupied coordinates so that the new hall does not collide with another

 ### Maze rules: